Skip to main content

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Ambulance Service startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($190,000 median startup cost), Minnesota has higher costs for a Ambulance Service.
+Minnesota is one of the more affordable states for launching a Ambulance Service, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($182,000 median startup cost), Minnesota has higher costs for a Ambulance Service.

 StateEst.
 CostLLC Fee